kubernetes/community/contributors/devel/security-release-process.md

     - Create a new release on the **public** kubernetes GitHub
     - Send email announcing the release
-  - Merge the private patch release branch into the **public** release branch including the fixes and release tag.
+  - Merge the private patch release branch into the **public** release branch including both the commits and release tag.
     - In our continuing example, this would merge the private `release-2.4.7` branch into the public `release-2.4` branch, effectively advancing the latter to `2.4.9-beta.0+`.
-Any changes in the `release-2.4` branch will now ship with `v2.4.9`.
+The `git describe --tags` will update to '2.4.9-beta.0+` and any changes in the `release-2.4` branch will now ship with `v2.4.9`.
-  - If fixes were necessary to `master`, merge the private `master` branch into the public `master` branch.
-No release will be built or published for `master`.
-    - TODO: should this be a PR or a push?
 - The Fix Lead will request a CVE from [DWF](https://github.com/distributedweaknessfiling/DWF-Documentation) and include the CVSS and release details.
 - The Fix Lead will email kubernetes-{dev,users,announce,security-announce}@googlegroups.com now that everything is public announcing the new releases, the CVE number, the location of the binaries, and the relevant merged PRs to get wide distribution and user action.
 As much as possible this email should be actionable and include links how to apply the fix to users environments; this can include links to external distributor documentation.
 - The Fix Lead will remove the Fix Team from the private security repo.
-- The Fix Lead will (possibly?) delete the patch release branch from the private security repo.
+- The Fix Lead will delete the patch release branch from the private security repo.
+- If fixes are needed for `master`, the Fix Lead (or chosen delegate) will open PRs against the public `master` branch containing cherry-picks of the commits now merged into the release branch(es).
+No release will be built or published for `master`.

 ### Retrospective